APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [IPCC Atlas](https://interactive-atlas.ipcc.ch/) - A novel tools & data for flexible spatial and temporal analyses of much of the observed and projected climate change information underpinning the Working Group I contribution to the Sixth Assessment Report, including regional synthesis for Climatic Impact-Drivers (CIDs).
 - [WUDAPT](https://www.wudapt.org/) - This database intends to make accessible coherent and consistent descriptions and information on form and function of urban morphology relevant to climate & environment studies on a worldwide basis.
 - [LANDSAT Products](https://www.usgs.gov/landsat-missions/landsat-us-analysis-ready-data) - Landsat U.S. Analysis Ready Data (ARD) products are consistently processed to the highest scientific standards and level of processing required for direct use in monitoring and assessing landscape change.
+- [ClimRR](https://disgeoportal.egs.anl.gov/ClimRR/) - This portal empowers individuals, governments, and organizations to examine simulated future climate conditions at mid- and end-of-century for a range of climate perils.

 ### Demographic